irteel/php-smsgw/README.md

 require vendor/autoload.php;

-2. Use Irteel\PhpSmsgw namespace in your php file
+2. Use Irteel\Smsgw namespace in your php file

-  use Irteel\PhpSmsgw;
+  use Irteel\Smsgw\PhpSmsgw; class

 3. Create PhpSmsgw instance